-Mr F Doran 6 The Paddocks Weald Street Weald Bampton Oxfordshire OX18 2HL
+Mr F Doran 6 The Paddocks Weald Street Weald Bampton Oxfordshire OXI8 2HL that this is a unit of self-contained accommodation.

 Parish OBJECTION for reasons that this is an over-development of the site.
-We do not consider this to be a dayroom ancillary to a static and travelling caravan, and we consider that this is a unit of self-contained accommodation.
+We do not Council consider this to be a dayroom ancillary to a static and travelling caravan, and we consider